APogue/APogue.github.io/pages/projects.md

 - Cross- and within-group comparisons — analyzing response variations while controlling for incident severity, media visibility, and policy violations
 - Correlation analysis — measuring relationships between responses and these same variables

-This case study serves as a proof-of-concept for the broader methodology.
+This case study serves as a proof-of-concept for a broader university accountability methodology.

 ## The Problem